GridTools/gtbench/README.md

 ### Benchmark

-The benchmark executable takes a single command line parameter, the global horizontal domain size `N`.
+The benchmark executable requires the global horizontal domain size as a command line parameter.
 The simulation will then be performed on a total domain size of `NX×NY×60` grid points.
-To launch the benchmark use the appropriate MPI launcher (`mpirun`, `mpiexec`, `srun` or similar):
+To launch the benchmark use the appropriate MPI launcher (`mpirun`, `mpiexec`, `srun`, or similar):
 ```console
 $ mpi_launcher <LAUNCHER_OPTIONS> ./benchmark --domain-size <NX> <NY>
 ```